2024-2025 / GEOG0057-1

 written exam

-The goal of the exam is to assess the understanding of theoretical lectures.
-Students will have answer questions covering the whole course material.
+The goal of the exam will be to assess the understanding of theoretical lectures.
+Students will have to answer questions covering the whole course material.

 Work placement(s)